bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/enviorment-setup.md

 excerpt: Test if you have Ubuntu installed by typing “Ubuntu” in the search box in the bottom app bar that reads “Type here to search”.
 If you see a search result that reads **“Ubuntu 20.04 LTS”** with “App” under it, then you have it installed.
 seo:
   title: 'Web Dev Enviorment Setup'
-  description: 'Git comes with Ubuntu, so there’s nothing to install.
+  description: 'Git comes with Ubuntu, so there's nothing to install.
 However, you should configure it using the following instructions.'
   robots: []
   extra: []
 template: docs